maralorn/nix-output-monitor/README.md

 ## Status

-This was an experimental fun project, which proved to be useful to quite a lot of people.
+This was an experimental to write something fun and useful in Haskell, which proved to be useful to quite a lot of people.
-The purpose of it is to write something fun and useful in Haskell.
-You are free and very welcome to contribute feedback, issues or PRs.
-I do not commit to maintain this project over a long time period but it doesn’t look like I am stopping anytime soon.

 By now, nom is quite fully featured with support for nix v1 commands (e.g. `nix-build`) and nix v2 command (e.g. `nix build`).
+At this point it seems like I will maintain nom until better UX options for nix arrive.

+You are free and **very welcome to contribute feedback, issues or PRs**.
-Issues and pull requests are welcome at https://github.com/maralorn/nix-output-monitor.
+Issues and pull requests can be opened at **https://github.com/maralorn/nix-output-monitor**.

+**Source and releases** are available from **https://code.maralorn.de/maralorn/nix-output-monitor**.
 Starting from version 2.1.0, nom uses [SemVer](https://semver).
 The versioning applies to the behavior of the executable.
 There are no stability guarantees for the library component in the cabal project.